test@email.com

 Learn more

-Corner Brook has a population of 19,333 (2021) and is located on the west coast of the island of Newfoundland, on the Bay of Islands, at the mouth of the Humber River.
+Corner Brook has a population of about 19,333, and is located on the west coast of the island of Newfoundland, on the Bay of Islands, at the mouth of the Humber River.
 Corner Brook functions as a service centre for western and northern Newfoundland, and is the administrative headquarters of the Qalipu Mi’kmaq First Nations band government.

 Town-of-Quispamsis